 Richard Sherman and Brandon Browner are facing four-game suspensions for violating the NFL’s policy on performance-enhancing substances, ESPN reported Sunday afternoon, citing league sources.

 NFL.com Sunday night confirmed that the substance involved was Adderall, a prescription stimulant that is normally used to treat attention deficit hyper-activity disorder (ADHD), often in children.
-It is not a steroid, but is banned by the league unless a doctor orders it for treatment.
+It is not a a steroid, PED, or psychedelic, but is banned by the league unless a doctor orders it for treatment.
 At least six other NFL athletes this season have had similar suspensions for Adderall.

 The stimulant is being used increasingly by athletes for a boost in energy and focus.